namoray/vision/README.md

 They check and score the miners through 'Checking servers' that they run themselves on their own hardware.
 No centralisation to be found here.

+## Organic scoring is a primary citizen
+All organic requests can be scored, and checked for the upmost quality.
+Not only that, but we always keep track of the miners who are most likely to be available to answer organic requests, meaning the lowest latency and highest reliability possible!
+The user experience is the most important thing about SN19 - allowing validators to monetise and the world to experience Bittensor.

 # Installation
 ### [Miners](docs/mining.md)